tr3buchet/gister/README.md

       -v, --vim      gist came from vim, no prompt/history

 ### config file - .gister
-an example configuration file `.gister` is given for you to use. it will be looked for in `~/.gister` and your current working directory. it supports three values:
+an example configuration file `.gister` is given for you to use. it will be looked for in `~/.gister`. it supports three values:

 * prompt - configure your own prompt (using at most user/host/cwd)
 * history_file - location of shell history file for command display